 The three parts of this test are highly related, as they should be.
-Examiner consistency is very high.
+Examiner consistency is extremely high.
 Performance is very high.
-Reliability is very high despite the extreme skew of the data.
-With the margin of error, only four candidates had a score that may lead to misclassification.
+Reliability is high despite the extreme skew of the data.
+With the margin of error, only one candidate had a score that may lead to misclassification.

-Periodontics
+Periodontics PB

-This test has four subtests of varying point totals.
-Scaling/Subgingival Calculus Removal is the most dominant of these involving 60 of the 100 points available in a candidate score.
+This test has five subtests of varying point totals.
+Calculus Removal is the most dominant of these involving 66 of the 100 points available in a candidate score.
 Correlations among the scores for the four subtests are very low.
-These coefficients range from 0.20 to 0.75.
-A principal components factor analysis with varimax rotation yielded a single factor with an eigenvalue of 2.31.
-All four subtests loaded on the factor with coefficients ranging from 0.61 to 0.88.
-Periodontics appears to be a single factor and not a set of disassociated skills.
+These coefficients range from -0.09 to 0.23.
+An exploratory factor analysis with varimax rotation yielded a single factor with an eigenvalue of 1.33.
+Three subtests loaded on the factor with coefficients ranging from 0.57 to 0.79.
+Calculus Removal failed to load on the factor, with a factor loading of -0.03.
+Periodontics may not be a single factor.